plutov/slack-stranger-bot/README.md

  - Bot will forward all next messages sent by user to Bot to the Stranger user.
 Without mentioning who sent this message.
  - Any user can type `bye` to finish the conversation, and type `hi` again to start a new random one.

-### Anonymous messages to the channel
+### Anonymous messages to specific channel/user

-You can send private message to the Bot started with channel name to send message to the channel.
+You can send private message to the Bot started with channel name to send message to the channel/user.

  - Add bot to the channel.
+ - Send `#channelname message` to the Bot in private conversation.
- - Send `#channel-name message` to the Bot in private conversation.
+ - Send `@username message` to the Bot in private conversation.

 ### Start Bot